 YES recommended tags, showing 10 of about 40 options.

 NO recommended tags, showing 11 of about 16 options.

 It would seem from Facebook’s announcement that “tags” will expand into other industries as they didn’t note any limitations.
 So maybe it’s coming soon for other verticals.

 When a restaurant recommendation is posted, it displays the “tags” along with it.
 Here is my local wine bar that I left a recommendation for.

 Still Says Reviews, But Recommendations Are Here

 In the left side navigation of a Facebook business page, the tab to access this information is still called “Reviews”.
-The newly launched Recommendations are located here now as well.
+Recommendations are located here now as well.

 An area that just about all review sites can improve on is review spam and fake reviews.
-With this update, Facebook announce that authenticity is a priority and users and Facebook page owners will be able to easily report recommendations for the following reasons:
+With this update, Facebook announces that authenticity is a priority, and users and Facebook page owners will be able to easily report recommendations for the following reasons:

 - Recommendation not relevant

 - Unfair recommendation